How often have you come across a website that looked great on desktop but was a disaster on mobile?

 Inside the visibility settings, you will see toggle buttons to hide the element for each view mode.
 Select the view mode for which you want to hide your element.

-While working in mobile and tablet view modes, it's even easier to hide specific elements.
+While working in mobile and tablet view modes, hiding specific elements is even easier.
 You just hover over it until you see an eye-shaped icon in the top right corner.

 Click on the icon to hide the element.
-Your element will be greyed out and will not show up in your publication in that view mode — but will still be visible in other views.
+Your element will be greyed out and will not appear in your publication in that view mode — but will still be visible in other views.

 Note that you also have the ability to hide columns on mobile and tablet views.
 This feature isn’t available on the desktop view because columns are arranged next to each other.